 2. Do as much prepwork and planning the summer before to ease your load once you are teaching 8 hours a day.

-I am pretty passionate about avoiding taking work home AT ALL COSTS during the work week because I really care about protecting my home as a place of rest and creating work/home life balance.
+I am pretty passionate about avoiding taking work home AT ALL COSTS during the work week because I really care about protecting my home as a place of rest and creating a work/home life balance.
 I know this isn’t always possible – I held strong for 5 years and then AP biology this year on top of my 4 other preps and all of the things related to our adoption ruined my streak and I had to take stuff home usually one night a week, plus one weekend day.
 This has been draining for me though y’all to not have my home time protected.
 Do whatever it takes to protect your nights and weekends during the school year!!
 If that means working 20-25 hours a week in the summer to get prepared, DO IT.
 If it means investing in some TpT resources to give yourself a break, DO IT.
 You will thank yourself later!!!
+Check out my top 5 tips for using your summer well here!

 3. Decide on your classroom management strategy and procedures NOW and START STRICT!!!